-The outer ear is the part of the ear that is visible when you look at someone.
-The outer ear includes the pinna (also known as the auricle), the loop of cartilage and skin that is attached to the outside of the head.
+- Outer Ear: Is the part of the ear that is visible when you look at someone.
 It works to funnel sound into the auditory canal.
 The auditory canal, also part of the outer ear, is the part of the ear hole that can be seen when looking at the ear.

-Sounds from the auditory canal then encounter the tympanic membrane, aka eardrum, which divides the outer ear from the middle ear.
-The middle ear consists of the three auditory ossicles (or middle ear bones), the malleus (hammer), incus (anvil), and stapes (stirrup).
-These tiny bones are responsible for translating the sound waves into vibrations.
-The vibrations of the bones are picked up by the cochlea.
+- Middle Ear: The middle ear consists of the three middle ear bones, the malleus (hammer), incus (anvil), and stapes (stirrup).
+These tiny bones are responsible for translating sound waves into vibrations.

 - Inner Ear: The inner ear consists of the cochlea, which is a fluid-filled, spiral-shaped structure that has the receptor organ for hearing.
 Tiny hair cells inside the cochlea translate the vibrations into electrical signals that are brought to the brain through nerves.